-Risks to you include:
+Risks to mothers include:

 How you prepare

-Your health care provider might also recommend certain blood tests before your C-section.
-These tests will provide information about your blood type and your level of hemoglobin — the main component of red blood cells.
-These details will be helpful to your health care team in the unlikely event that you need a blood transfusion during the C-section.
+A health care provider might also recommend certain blood tests before a C-section.
+These tests provide information about blood type and the level of the main component of red blood cells (hemoglobin).
+The test results can be helpful in case you need a blood transfusion during the C-section.

 What you can expect

 A C-section includes an abdominal incision and a uterine incision.
 The abdominal incision is made first.
 It's either a vertical incision between your navel and pubic hair (left) or, more commonly, a horizontal incision lower on your abdomen (right).

 Uterine incisions used during C-sections

 A C-section includes an abdominal incision and a uterine incision.
 After the abdominal incision, the health care provider will make an incision in the uterus.
 Low transverse incisions are the most common (top left).

 A C-section can be done in various ways.
 But most C-sections involve these steps: